the-kairos-project/ai-evaluator-extension/server/README.md

+# MCP Server

+> **Note:** This directory contains the backend MCP server component of the Kairos project.
+For the main project documentation, please see the [main README](../README.md) in the root directory.

+---

 # MCP Server - Extensible Multi-Client Platform

 An intelligent, adaptive, and extensible Multi-Client Platform (MCP) Server that dynamically orchestrates specialized tools and plugins through semantic routing and agentic task planning.